natecostello/van_two_point_oh/blog/2021-8-15/electoplating-trials-continued.md

 ![Acid use description](alchemy2.jpg)
 _TIL muriatic acid, which you can buy on Amazon, is just a weakened form of hydrochloric acid._

-Below is the *E. Harms Centennial Nickel Plated Copper Preparatory Protocol* (EHMNPCPP):
+Below is the *E. Harms Centennial Nickel Plated Copper Preparatory Protocol* (EHCNPCPP):
 * Dunk bus bar in hydrochloric (aka muriatic) acid
 * Let sit for about 5 minutes, moving it around a few times
 * Rinse
 * Dunk and swirl in distilled water
 * Dunk and swirl in de-ionized water

 And then plate.
-Better living through stronger chemistry.
+Better living through chemistry.

 ![](acid.jpeg)
 _Beautiful, perfect plating, brought to you by harsh chemicals._

-Warning: You gotta be safe with these stronger chemicals.
+Warning: You have to be safe with these stronger chemicals.
 Ventilation!
 Masks!
 Glasses/Goggles!
 Gloves/Sleeves!
 Neutralizer!
 Etc.